flytbase/apidoc/source/includes/telemetry/get_vehicle_state.md

     ---------- | ---------- | ------------
     mode | string | autopilot flight mode e.g. MANUAL, APICTL armed | boolean | Vehicle arm status.
 Armed if True and disarmed if False.

+### API usage information:

+* This API provides mode and arm status.
+* All navigation API's work only in Offboard / APICTL mode.
+So checking the mode before firing mission critical commands is advised.
+* This API only allows to read the mode and arm status.

 ### ROS endpoint: